gguuss/google-dotnet-demo/README.md

-# Demo: Token verification from a .NET Console app
+# .NET Console Demos: Token verification / Authorization

 This demo shows you how to make a simple API call using the Google API client library for .NET.